Custom Home and Remodeling Blog

 How To Choose The Right Windows For Your Home - Fiberglass

-5. Wood-Clad Windows
+5. Aluminum Windows

 The right windows can dramatically enhance the look of a home.
 When choosing windows for your new custom home or when you're remodeling your current residence, consider the architecture and style of your home, and how each window will function in each room.
 Here are the most popular types of windows found in homes today.